 - Ice: Ice can reduce pain and swelling.
 Use a cold pack and ice the affected area for 15 minutes at a time while keeping your knee elevated.
 Repeat this every four to six hours during the first day or two of the injury.

 - Medicine: Over-the-counter pain relievers can help ease the pain associated with a meniscus tear.

-If you have a meniscus tear, physical therapy can help to strengthen the muscles around the knee as well the muscles in your legs which in turn will stabilize and support the knee.
+If you have a meniscus tear, physical therapy can help to strengthen the muscles around the knee as well as the muscles in your legs which in turn will stabilize and support the knee.

 Sometimes conservative treatment doesn’t work.
 If the knee is still painful, or if it locks, your doctor may recommend surgery.
 Sometimes, it’s possible to repair a torn meniscus, especially if you are a young adult.
 If the tear can’t be repaired, occasionally the meniscus can be surgically trimmed.
-If you undergo surgery it will likely be followed by physical therapy to optimize knee strength and stability.
+If you undergo surgery, it will likely be followed by physical therapy to optimize knee strength and stability.

 Request an Appointment at The Orthopedic Clinic Today

 At The Orthopedic Clinic, we want you to live your life in full motion.
 If you have unusual pain and discomfort in your knee, let us help you get back to doing the things you love.

 Call us at (386) 255-4596 to schedule an appointment.